-Payments to creditors of the U.K. arm of MF Global Holdings Ltd. (MFGLQ) scheduled for next month may be delayed because of a legal dispute over repurchase agreements between the British and American units of the failed broker.
+Payments to creditors of the U.K. arm of MF Global Holdings Ltd. (MFGLQ:US) scheduled for next month may be delayed because of a legal dispute over repurchase agreements between the British and American units of the failed broker.

 Louis Freeh, the bankruptcy trustee of parent company MF Global Holdings Ltd., filed a lawsuit in London saying U.K. administrators KPMG LLP wrongly rejected his claim for the repurchase agreements, often referred to as Repos.
 Freeh’s rejected claim was for several hundred million dollars, according to two people with knowledge of the matter, who declined to comment because the filing isn’t public.